-My roommate and I spend an embarrassing amount of time fantasizing about our future home(s).
+My roommate and I spend an embarrassing amount of time fantasizing about our future home.

-Logan’s creative visualization skills aren’t quite as good as mine, and his fantasies mostly revolve around a “sick man cave” (where he presumably retreats to noodle to Widespread and watch the Eagles shit the bed?) and a kegerator.
+Logan’s creative visualization skills aren’t quite as good as mine, and his fantasies mostly revolve around a “Daddy cave” (where he presumably retreats to noodle to Widespread and watch the Eagles shit the bed?) and a kegerator.
 But whatever.
 I take solace in the fact that we agree on the necessities.
-Namely, his and hers bathrooms and a tricked out grill.
+Namely, his and hers bathrooms and a fancy grill.

 God, we really need that grill.